emurph91/commute-app/README.md

 **How to Set up:**

-1. Clone the repository
+1. Clone the repository `git clone https://github.com/emurph91/commute-app.git`

-2. Create and activate a virtual environment (optional but highly recommended)
+2. Create and activate a virtual environment in folder directory (optional but highly recommended). `py -m venv`

-3. Install Dependencies
+3. Install dependencies using requirements.txt. `pip install -r requirements.txt`

 4. API key setup

     a.
-TFL API: Sign up via the Transport for London portal.
+TFL API: Sign up via the Transport for London portal (https://api.tfl.gov.uk/).
 Generate an App ID and App Key

     b.
-ORS API: Register with OpenRouteService.
+ORS API (https://api.openrouteservice.org/): Register with OpenRouteService.
 Get your API key

-5. Create a .env file in the root directory to contain your API keys.
+5. Save API keys in your directory folder.
+Update the code in app.py to reflect your exact naming of the API key files.

 6. Download transport CSV from .gov website:  https://beta-naptan.dft.gov.uk/download/la